-- 133. PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 134.
-Cal.
+124. Cal.
 Lab.
-Code § 2802 provides, in relevant part, that: - An employer shall indemnify his or her employee for all necessary expenditures or losses incurred by the employee in direct consequence of the discharge of his or her duties, or of his or her obedience to the directions of the employer, even though unlawful, unless the employee, at the time of obeying the directions, believed them to be unlawful. - 135.
-From time to time during the CLASS PERIOD, DEFENDANTS violated Cal.
+Code § 202 provides, in relevant part, that:

+131. From time to time during the CLASS PERIOD, DEFENDANTS violated Cal.
 Lab.
 Code § 2802, by failing to indemnify and reimburse PLAINTIFF and the CALIFORNIA CLASS members for required expenses incurred in the discharge of their job duties for DEFENDANTS' benefit.
-DEFENDANTS failed to reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses which included, but were not limited to, the maintenance of his work uniform, all on behalf of and for the benefit of DEFENDANTS.
-Specifically, PLAINTIFF and other CALIFORNIA CLASS Members were required by DEFENDANTS to maintain their work uniforms to execute their essential job duties on behalf of DEFENDANTS.
-DEFENDANTS' uniform policy, practice and procedure was to not reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses resulting from the maintenance of their work uniforms within the course and scope of their employment for DEFENDANTS.
+DEFENDANTS failed to reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses which included, but were not limited to, the use of their personal cell phones, all on behalf of and for the benefit of DEFENDANTS.
+Specifically, PLAINTIFF and other CALIFORNIA CLASS Members were required by DEFENDANTS to use their personal cell phones to execute their essential job duties on behalf of DEFENDANTS.
+DEFENDANTS' uniform policy, practice and procedure was to not reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses resulting from the use of their personal cell phones within the course and scope of their employment for DEFENDANTS.
 These expenses were necessary to complete their principal job duties.
 DEFENDANTS are estopped by DEFENDANTS' conduct to assert any waiver of this expectation.
 Although these expenses were necessary expenses incurred by PLAINTIFF and the CALIFORNIA CLASS members, DEFENDANTS failed to indemnify and reimburse PLAINTIFF and the CALIFORNIA CLASS members for these expenses as an employer is required to do under the laws and regulations of California.

-136. PLAINTIFF therefore demand reimbursement for expenditures or losses incurred by him and the CALIFORNIA CLASS members in the discharge of their job duties for DEFENDANTS, or their obedience to the directions of DEFENDANTS, with interest at the statutory rate and costs under Cal.
+132. PLAINTIFF therefore demand reimbursement for expenditures or losses incurred by him and the CALIFORNIA CLASS members in the discharge of their job duties for DEFENDANTS, or their obedience to the directions of DEFENDANTS, with interest at the statutory rate and costs under Cal.
 Lab.
 Code § 2802.